in

 #26 Fifth Avenue North from 34th Street.

-Fifth Avenue North From 34Th Street.
+Fifth Avenue North from 34th Street.

 Fifth Avenue North from 34th Street